The following TMT practice note provides comprehensive and up to date legal information covering:

 operational history and reliability of supplier—the customer should consider how long the supplier has been operating and request data on historic service level performance

-data location, portability and backup—suppliers should be able to tell customers where their
+data location, portability and backup—suppliers should be able to tell customers where their data centres are located and who

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.